lwjglgamedev/vulkanbook/bookcontents/chapter-04/chapter-04.md

 ## Swap chain images

 We have seen that the last step in `SwapChain` constructor is to create image views.
 What are image views?
 We would need images to render to, but in the specific case of the swap chain these images have already been created when we created the swap chain.
-Therefore, why not just retrieve them ?
+Therefore, why not just retrieve them?
 Why we need image views?
 In Vulkan we cannot just use the images, we need an indirect element to access them.
 This element is called Image View and basically it states how the image will be accessed.
 Before going on, it is important to precisely define the concepts involved in handling images in Vulkan.
 In order to have an image that can be accessed by shaders in Vulkan we need:

 - A `Buffer` which contains the raw data of the image, its contents.
 A `Buffer` is just a linear array of data.